 Connect SF, a long-range effort to define the desired and achievable transportation future for San Francisco, was launched in 2016 as a partnership between the Transportation Authority, the SFMTA, and San Francisco Planning.
-The effort will produce a roadmap to arrive at that future, and will include a major update to the San Francisco Transportation Plan (SFTP), which was passed in 2013, with a minor update in 2017.
+The effort will produce a roadmap to arrive at that future, and will include a major update to the San Francisco Transportation Plan (SFTP), which was adopted in 2013, with a minor update in 2017.
 The ConnectSF process is currently developing future transportation infrastructure investment concepts for transit (Transit Corridor Study) and streets and freeways (Streets and Freeways Study), including active transportation.
 The Transportation Authority is also coordinating with numerous local, regional state and Federal agencies and with the private sector to address congestion.
 Key initiatives include:

-- Downtown Congestion Pricing Study - Vision Zero Program - New Transbay Rail Crossing - Freeway Corridor Management Study (managed lanes/carpool lane feasibility) - Transportation Sustainability Program (including the Transportation Sustainability Fee and the Travel Demand Management Ordinance)) - Van Ness, Geary, and Geneva/Harney Bus Rapid Transit - Better Market Street Project - Treasure Island Mobility Management Program - Neighborhood Transportation Improvement Program (planning and capital improvement grants)
+- Downtown Congestion Pricing Study - Vision Zero Program - New Transbay Rail Crossing - US 101/Interstate 280 Carpool and Express Lanes project (managed lanes/carpool lane equity analysis, environmental review and design) - Transportation Sustainability Program (including the Transportation Sustainability Fee and the Travel Demand Management Ordinance)) - Van Ness, Geary, and Geneva/Harney Bus Rapid Transit - Better Market Street - Treasure Island Mobility Management Program - Neighborhood Transportation Improvement Program (planning and capital improvement grants) - Emerging Mobility and School Transportation sector studies